-- Modern Greek Language and Literature: at least two courses in modern Greek language and literature, above MODGREEK 201. - 2.
-Modern Greek culture: at least one broad introductory course.
+- Modern Greek Language and Literature: at least two courses in modern Greek language and literature, above GREEKMOD 201 (or MODGREEK 201). - 2.
+Modern Greek culture: at least one broad introductory course. - 3.
 Upper-Level courses: at least two upper-level (300- or 400-level) courses in modern Greek diaspora and travel.